This information is intended to provide clarity and transparency to pupils and parents/carers about what to expect from remote education, whilst:

 For example:

 • The Talk for Writing teaching sequences, when learning is blended to that being taught in school or when the teacher has time to plan and prepare, will be from our curriculum overview.
-However, in circumstances where there is limited time or a shortage of staff, the Talk for Writing booklets will be used.
+However, in these circumstances the Talk for Writing booklets will be used.

 • Teachers will direct children/parents to the Oak National Academy website, especially when there is limited time to plan and prepare for the learning of foundation subjects.